syntio/acdm-summerschool-kubernetes/README.md

-# SummerScoolK8s
+# SummerSchoolK8s
 Repo made for Syntio summer school.
-It contains simple nginx hello world web app with a dockerfile.
+It contains simple nginx hello world web app with a dockerfile, kubernetes deployments and github action workflow.

-Docker needs to be installed on host machine to use this repo.

-### Tutorial:
-1. Clone the repo
-2. Build the image (cd into repo and run `docker build . -t nginx)
-3. Run the image (docker run -p 8000:80 -t nginx)
-4. Connect to server (type in browser localhost:8000)
+Workflow is set to on push, which means you can do some simple change, push it and you will see this code in action.

+The push triggers a workflow that builds a docker image and pushes it to an azure container registry.
+Then, nside of a kubernetes cluster on azure kuberentes service yaml files are applied and the web app is deployed and can be connected to through browser with ip and port.

 Congratulations!